 For purposes of applying this new compensation program to the current non-employee directors of the Company, if any of Messrs.
 Evans, Humphries, and Oesterreicher or Ms. Evans elect to receive stock options, such director will be granted 12,000 options on January 3, 1995, and one-third of the options will be fully vested on each of January 3, 1997, 1998, and 1999.
 If either Messrs.
-Harris or Staubach elect to receive stock options, such director will be granted 9,000 stock options on January 3, 1995, and one-third of the options will be fully vested on each of January 3, 1996, 1997, and 1998.
+Harris or Staubach elect to receive stock options, such director will be granted 9,000 stock options on January 3, 1995, and one-third of the options will be fully vested on each of January 3, 1995, and one-third of the options will be fully vested on each of January 3, 1996, 1997, and 1998.
 If Mr. Haggar elects to receive stock options, he will be granted 6,000 stock options on January 3, 1995, and one-half of the options will be fully vested on each of January 3, 1996 and 1997.
 If either of Messrs.
 Hunt or Regas elect to receive stock options, he will be granted 3,000 stock options on January 3, 1995, and the options will be fully vested on January 3, 1996.

-If a Retiring Director is renominated to serve on the Board of Directors for an additional four-year period, such Retiring Director will be treated as a new director for purposes of determining compensation during such additional four-year period.
+If a retiring Director is renominated to serve on the Board of Directors for an additional four-year period, such retiring Director will be treated as a new director for purposes of determining compensation during such additional four-year period.